 By Los Padres National Forest

-For additional information, please visit the Forest website at https://www.fs.usda.gov/main/lpnf/.
+For more information, please visit Los Padres National Forest’s website at http://www.fs.usda.gov/lpnf.